Samsung/tizen-docs/docs/application/vscode-ext/Tizen/dotnet.md

 1. Create a new directory as the root directory for your project.
 2. In Visual Studio Code, open the project directory you created.
 3. Open the **Command Palette** and enter **tizen create**.
-4. Select **Tizen .NET: Create a Tizen .NET project**.
+4. Select **Tizen: Create Tizen project**.
+5. Select project type as DOTNET, select required profile and select required profile version.
-5. Select a Tizen .NET project template from the template list.
+6. Select a Tizen .NET project template from the template list.
-6. Enter the project name.
+7. Enter the project name.
-7. For a building target, select a solution file with the `.sln` extension or a project file with the `.csproj` extension.
+8. Select YES or NO If prompts for set new project as working Folder?

 ### Build your project

 To build your project:

 1. Open the **Command Palette** and enter **tizen build**.
-2. Select **Tizen .NET: Build a Tizen .NET project**.
+2. Select **Tizen: Build Tizen project**.
 3. Review the build results in the **Output** window, and check the location of the package file (`.tpk`).

 > [!NOTE]